-Not only was she undaunted by the mob, she decided during the crisis the Boston Female Anti-Slavery Society should hold annual fairs.
-She and her sisters would run it for years as a major source of funds for the abolitionist cause.
+Not only did the mob fail to intimidate her, she decided during the crisis the Boston Female Anti-Slavery Society should hold annual fairs.
+She and her sisters would then run it for years as a major source of funds for the abolitionist cause.

-She was an unlikely radical: a well-educated socialite married to the wealthy Henry Grafton Chapman.
+She made an unlikely radical: a well-educated socialite married to the wealthy Henry Grafton Chapman.

 Maria Chapman and Her Sisters

 Maria Weston was born July 25, 1806, the eldest of six daughters and two sons born in Weymouth, Mass., to Warren and Nancy Bates Weston.
 They were descended from the Pilgrims.

 During her 12-year marriage to Henry Chapman, an abolitionist, she became so ardently opposed to slavery.
 She enlisted three of her five sisters: Caroline, Anne and Deborah.